Bulletins

 People Lord, have mercy.

-Intercessor For the intercessions of the diocese, especially St. Stephen’s, Boise; in the Anglican Cycle of Prayer, we pray for the Church of England; in the Diocesan Human Rights Cycle of Prayer, we pray for all leaders of the world, let us pray to the Lord.
+Intercessor For the intercessions of the diocese, especially (the intercessor adds the name from the Diocesan Cycle of Prayer); in the Anglican Cycle of Prayer, we pray for (the intercessor adds the name from the Anglican Cycle of Prayer); in the Diocesan Human Rights Cycle of Prayer, we pray for (the intercessor adds the name from the Human Rights Cycle of Prayer), let us pray to the Lord.

 People Lord, have mercy.